worksome/foggy/README.md

       "withData": true,
       "rules": [
         {
-          "__comment": "Generate a fake name for all users, except if they are our own employees" "column": "name",
+          "__comment": "Generate a fake name for all users, except if they are our own employees", "column": "name",
           "type": "faker",
           "value": "name",